MariamKhoKh/cs-ai-2025-team-ai4ce/docs/capstone-proposal.md

 ### The Problem

-Students fail technical interviews not because they lack programming knowledge, but because they have **blind spots** they don't recognize.
-A student might consistently forget edge cases, default to inefficient algorithms, or struggle with specific data structures—but without detailed feedback, they keep making the same mistakes.
-Current platforms like LeetCode tell you if your solution is correct but don't analyze *how you think* or identify patterns in your mistakes.
+Many candidates fail technical interviews not because they lack programming knowledge, but because they have **blind spots** they don't recognize.
+People often overlook edge cases, default to inefficient algorithms, or struggle with certain data structures—but without detailed feedback, they keep making the same mistakes.
+Current platforms like LeetCode indicate if a solution is correct but don't analyze *how you think* or identify patterns in your mistakes.

-This is a critical problem: tech companies receive thousands of applications, and students often get only 2-3 interview attempts before being rejected for 6-12 months.
-Without personalized feedback on their specific weaknesses, students waste time practicing random problems instead of addressing their actual gaps.
+This is a critical problem: tech companies receive thousands of applications, and candidates often get only 2-3 interview attempts before being rejected for 6-12 months.
+Without personalized feedback on their specific weaknesses, candidates waste time practicing random problems instead of addressing their actual gaps.

 ### Why AI is the Right Solution